jmshima01/PlayClueGame/README.md

 https://www.oracle.com/java/technologies/downloads/

 # Dependencies (ClueSetup.txt & ClueLayout.csv)
-Clue Game is customizeable allowing you to add your own charaters, weaponds and board layout by editing the ClueLayout.csv(BOARD) and the ClueSetup.txt(WEAPONS/CHARACTERS).
+Clue Game is customizeable allowing you to add your own charaters, weapons and board layout by editing the ClueLayout.csv(BOARD) and the ClueSetup.txt(WEAPONS/CHARACTERS).
 Make sure you have these files at the same level as the jar or exe otherwise the program will instantly shutdown.